-As we leave behind the celebrations of Christmas and begin a new year it is a great time to pause and reflect on our behaviours, successes and failures of the past year and to consider how we can use these learnings in the year ahead.
+A big part of self development is taking time to pause and reflect on our behaviours, successes and failures and to consider how we can use these learnings moving forward.
 One of the best ways to do this is to start a journal.

 Why should I journal?

 It can be very easy to drift through life, going through each day in the same manner as the last.
 To use the popular expression: we eat, sleep, work, repeat.
 It can also be easy to wonder why nothing is changing when we do nothing that will bring about that change.
 The only way to make a difference is to do just that... make a difference.
 If you tried to open a tin can with a broken tin opener would you just keep trying again and again with the same result?
 Or would you try using a different tin opener?
 The answer seems obvious doesn't it?
 The same should go for our psychological behaviours.
 We have all been guilty of it at one point or another; repeating the same habits day in, day out, wondering why nothing has changed when we are not actually making any conscious effort to change our habits.
 It is only when we take the time to step out of our routine to look back over our daily actions that we can begin to pinpoint negative patterns.

 Journalling is hugely beneficial for self development, it can help us to review what we are doing and decide whether it is working for or against us in terms of growth.
 When we journal we learn to evaluate our behaviours and thoughts which can help us to become more rounded, emotionally intelligent individuals and have a better understanding of our needs, goals and ambitions both in the workplace and in our personal lives.